City-of-Helsinki/outdoors-sports-map/README.md

 ### Test

-Test environment is done from master branch.
-The pipeline is triggered with a commit to master branch.
+Test environment is done from main branch.
+The pipeline is triggered with a commit to main branch.
 Normally the commit is pull request merge.

 Test url: [https://ulkoliikunta.test.hel.ninja](https://ulkoliikunta.test.hel.ninja/).

 ### Review

-Review environment is done from pr to master branch.
+Review environment is done from pr to main branch.
 The review environment url is posted to pull request when it is completed.

 ### Release (staging&production)